ptronico/dictapi/README.md

 `DELETE /api/v1/dictionary/:id`

-To delete a dictionary entry just send a `DELETE` request with `id` of the ítem that should be deleted, as the example bellow shows:
+To delete a dictionary entry just send a `DELETE` request with `id` of the ítem that should be deleted, as shown in the example below:

 ```console
 $ curl -X DELETE http://127.0.0.1:8000/api/v1/dictionary/1